kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Starting Kopia Repository Server
 ================================

-Since we will be using kopia data mover to copy/restore the backups to the location storage, we need to start the Kopia repository Server.
-To know more about kopia repository server, refer :ref:`architecture <architecture>`
+To copy or restore backups to the location storage using the Kopia data mover, it is necessary to start the Kopia repository server.
+To learn more about kopia repository server, refer to :ref:`architecture <architecture>`.

-The repository server controller requires Repository Server custom resource to be created to start the server.
+The repository server controller requires the creation of a Repository Server custom resource to start the server.
 To understand more about this custom resource, see :ref:`architecture`.

 .. _creating_kopia_repository: